Last updated on March 18, 2025

 Strixhaven Schools

-The 2-color combinations were also given slightly different identities for the colleges in Strixhaven.
+The 2-color combinations were also given slightly different identities for the racing teams of Aetherdrift and the colleges in Strixhaven.
 Here they are mapped to their Ravnica guild counterparts:

 Streets of New Capenna Families

-Streets of New Capenna brings with it a heavy emphasis on 3-color combinations, showcasing their differences in style and gameplay through a crime family-themed set.
-Each color combo is a different family with its own crime lord heading it.
-They replace what were previously known as the different shards (Jund, Bant, etc.).
+Streets of New Capenna brought with it a heavy emphasis on 3-color combinations, showcasing their differences in style and gameplay through a crime family-themed set.
+Each color combo is a different family with its own crime lord heading it, and each New Capenna family has a Triome in its colors.

 Here's the name for each family and its respective color combination: